lombardo-chcg/lombardo-chcg.github.io/_posts/29/2017-07-18-windows-to-linux.md

 *The Task*

-You have an old Windows 7 machine.
+I have an old Windows 7 machine.
 It is painfully slow to even open a web browser.
-You want to install Ubuntu flavored Linux on it.

-No problem.
+Let's install Ubuntu on it!
 We'll even use the Windows machine to prepare it's own end.
 Poetic, that.

 *The Steps*